 A preliminary costing of the works involved in the decommissioning of Davidson Street Levee has been provided in Attachment F3.
-Again, this bill of quantities is preliminary only and is based on or quartities in 7 massimilent is 5 mgain, and sim or quaritities to promisinary crity and to success or earth moving rates that may not be current at the time of implementation.
+Again, this bill of quantities is preliminary only and is based on earth moving rates that may not be current at the time of implementation.